 2nd semester classes begin February 4th!

-March 18-21 - Production Break (No classes while Professional company is traveling overseas to Colombia)
+March 18-21 - NO classes for Production Break (while Professional company is traveling overseas to Colombia)

 March 25-28 - There WILL be classes during production week of La Pasion de Poe at Cultural Art Center of Glen Allen March 28-31.

-Spring Break will be April 1 - 5th NO classes
+April 1 - 5th - NO classes for Spring Break

 May 31 - June 2 Final presentation by the students and faculty of the Latin Ballet with the production of "Amy’s Travels"